 Recent Craft Academy News

 Deposit A 10% deposit is charged at approved registration.
-Tuition Plans Interest-free installments are offered to students residing in Sweden.
 Refund / Guarantee We proudly offer a 5% discount to female bootcamp participants.
 Our industry needs more female developers and we want to do everything we can to help women succeed on their coding journey.

 Minimum Skill Level N/A Prep Work During the prep course, you'll work from home with our materials.
 Expect to spend about 15 to 20 hours each week in the month before bootcamp begins.
 Placement Test No Interview Yes

 - No regrets- 2/11/2019Hanna Nyman • Graduate • Course: Full Stack Web Developer Bootcamp • Campus: Stockholm • Verified via GitHub